Sam Sexton: Prizefighter champion

 On 12 September 2008, Sexton competed in the "Prizefighter" competition in Newcastle upon Tyne.
 He defeated Pelé Reid in the quarter-final and Luke Simpkin in the semi-final, both by unanimous decision.
 Sexton then defeated Chris Burton in the final, the only boxer with an unbeaten professional record, the fight was stopped 2:10 into the third and final round.
 Talking of his pride at winning the tournament and picking up the £25,000 top prize, Sexton said: "Winning this is by far my top moment in boxing.
 I've represented England and that was fantastic boxing for my country but this is something completely different...I don't think I'm far off a British title shot now and I will see what I get offered.
 Hopefully I will be boxing for the British title as soon as possible."

 Following the tournament Sexton returned to the ring in November in order to challenge for his first professional title belt, the Southern Area Championship.
 In the opposing corner, Colin Kenna was stopped in the 6th round to give Sexton his first professional belt.

-Commonwealth heavyweight champion
+Commonwealth champion

-Sexton vs. Rogan, Rogan II
+Sexton vs. Rogan

 Sexton fought Martin Rogan for his first defence of the Commonwealth heavyweight title, at the Odyssey, Belfast on 15 May 2009.
 Sexton defeated Rogan, handing him his first professional loss, after the doctor ruled that Rogan was unfit to continue in the 8th round due to a closed eye.

+Sexton vs. Rogan II

 On 6 November at the same venue, he stopped Rogan in a rematch to retain his title.
 Rogan's corner threw in the towel before the start of the 7th round, handing Sexton the win.
 Rogan cited a neck injury preventing him using his left arm when interviewed afterwards, as the reason for being pulled out by his corner.